First Sino-Japanese War: Korean reforms

 After 1879, China's relations with Korea came under the authority of Li Hongzhang, who had emerged as one of the most influential figures in China after playing an important role during the Taiping Rebellion, and was also an advocate of the Self-Strengthening Movement.
-In 1879, Li was appointed as governor-general of Zhili Province and the imperial commissioner for the northern ports.
+In 1879, Li was appointed as governor-general of Zhili and the imperial commissioner for the northern ports.
 He was in charge of China's Korea policy and urged Korean officials to adopt China's own self-strengthening program to strengthen their country in response to foreign threats, to which King Gojong was receptive.
-The Korean government, immediately after opening of the country to the outside world, pursued a policy of enlightenment aimed at achieving national prosperity and military strength through the doctrine of tongdo sŏgi (Eastern ways and Western machines).
-To modernize their country, the Koreans tried selectively to accept and master Western technology while preserving their country's cultural values and heritage.
+The Korean government, immediately after opening the country to the outside world, pursued a policy of enlightenment aimed at achieving national prosperity and military strength through the doctrine of tongdo sŏgi (Eastern ways and Western machines).
+To modernise their country, the Koreans tried selectively to accept and master Western technology while preserving their country's cultural values and heritage.

-In January 1881, the government launched administrative reforms and established the T'ongni kimu amun (Office for Extraordinary State Affairs) which was modeled on Chinese administrative structures.
-Under this overarching organization, twelve sa or agencies were created.
-In 1881, a technical mission was sent to Japan to survey its modernized facilities.
-Officials traveled all over Japan inspecting administrative, military, educational, and industrial facilities.
+In January 1881, the government launched administrative reforms and established the T'ongni kimu amun (Office for Extraordinary State Affairs) which was modelled on Chinese administrative structures.
+Under this overarching organisation, twelve sa or agencies were created.
+In 1881, a technical mission was sent to Japan to survey its modernised facilities.
+Officials travelled all over Japan inspecting administrative, military, educational, and industrial facilities.
 In October, another small group went to Tianjin to study modern weapons manufacturing, and Chinese technicians were invited to manufacture weapons in Seoul.
-Additionally, as part of their plan to modernize the country, the Koreans had invited the Japanese military attaché Lieutenant Horimoto Reizō to serve as an adviser in creating a modern army.
+Additionally, as part of their plan to modernise the country, the Koreans had invited the Japanese military attaché Lieutenant Horimoto Reizō to serve as an adviser in creating a modern army.
 A new military formation called the Pyŏlgigun (Special Skills Force) was established, in which eighty to one hundred young men of the aristocracy were to be given Japanese military training.
-The following year, in January 1882, the government also reorganized the existing five-army garrison structure into the Muwiyŏng (Palace Guards Garrison) and the Changŏyŏng (Capital Guards Garrison).
+The following year, in January 1882, the government also reorganised the existing five-army garrison structure into the Muwiyŏng (Palace Guards Garrison) and the Changŏyŏng (Capital Guards Garrison).